jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 ### Configuer Serverless Framework AWS Credentials

-Technically speaking, we have a functioning, deployable Serverless Framework service.
-However, before we can deploy we must configure our AWS credentials.
+Technically speaking, the service is fully functional and deployable.
+However, before deploying the service, AWS credentials must be configured.
+To configure AWS credentials for Serverless, start by creating an IAM user for Serverless to use:

 1. Login to AWS and navigate to IAM
 1. Create a new user called `serverless-admin`